ZekeSnider/NetworkInterfaceSwitcher/README.md

 `make release`

-If you'd like the tool to run from anywhere on the command line, copy it to `/usr/local/bin`.
+If you'd like the tool to run from anywhere on the command line, copy the release build to `/usr/local/bin`.

 ## Parameters: